 When strong support and resistance levels are found.
 This can enable traders to effectively plot their approach, manage trades, and adjust risk levels.

 There are quite a few ways to grade trends, and many of those ways have pros and cons.
 One of the more popular indicators for grading trends is the 200 period Simple Moving Average.
 Which is often considered to be one of the more common technical indicators in usage today

 Technical vs Fundamental Analysis

-Fundamental analysis on the other hand is the study of how external factors such as news events, like inflationary reports, labour numbers and interest rates, have an impact on the markets.
+Fundamental analysis, on the other hand, is the study of how external factors such as news events.
+Like inflationary reports, labor numbers, and interest rates have an impact on the markets.
 This sort of analysis is used by more professional traders who have access to news feeds, squawk codes and maybe even a coveted Bloomberg terminal.
-However it is possible for retail traders to profit from news releases but it is a skill that takes a while build.
+However, it is possible for retail traders to profit from news releases.
+But it is a skill that takes a while build.
 Trading size on either entry will vary from trader to trader.
-This will depend on your preference for trading breakouts or pullbacks, typically one entry type is favored, even if only marginally, than the other.
-There is no right or wrong formula here, the more important factor is consistency in application over time.
+This will depend on your preference for trading breakouts or pullbacks.
+Typically one entry type is favored, even if only marginally.
+Then the other.
+There is no right or wrong formula here.
+The more important factor is consistency in application over time.

 Thank you for reading from me, please feel free to ask me anything.
 I also much appreciate shared thoughts in the comment section below, that keeps me motivated.